 This means ensuring, so far as is reasonably practicable:

-- the health and safety of workers who work for the PCBU (for example, employees or contractors, including their subcontractors or workers) while they are at work in the business or undertaking
+- the health and safety of workers who work for the PCBU (eg employees or contractors, including their subcontractors or workers) while they are at work in the business or undertaking

-- the health and safety of workers whose work activities are influenced or directed by the PCBU while the workers are carrying out the work (for example, a franchise company whose franchise requirements influence or direct the workers of the franchisee).
+- the health and safety of workers whose work activities are influenced or directed by the PCBU while the workers are carrying out the work (eg a franchise company whose franchise requirements influence or direct the workers of the franchisee).